cqlim/Rogue-Model-Firebase-WebApp/README.md

 1. Firebase tools
 ```
-Firebase tools can be download with npm install -g firebase-tools.
-Can be found at
+Firebase tools can be download with npm install -g firebase-tools
 ```

 2. Node js
 ```
-Node JS can be install [here](https://nodejs.org/en/download/)
+Node JS can be install at https://nodejs.org/en/download/
 ```

 3. Browser